David R. Jones (architect): Poetry

 Jones was considered a fine poet among many Welsh Americans, but because of the influence of Charles Darwin on his poetry, others found it unacceptable.
 He wrote poetry for the newspaper Y Drych and for local publications such as the Cambria News.
 Jones and his poetry were featured in the Cambrian, a magazine published in Utica, New York.
-Jones had two books of poetry published, Hans Bywrd yr Han Lywyd (1897) and Yr Ymchwilan y Galwuni (1910).
+Jones had two books of poetry published, Hanes Bywyd yr Hen Siôn Llwyd (1897) and Yr Ymchwil am y Goleuni (1910).
 His unpublished works are in a collection at Bangor University in Wales.

 Personal life

 On October 30, 1857, Jones married Jane Williams of Welsh Prairie, Wisconsin.
 They had four children (Mary, Margaret, Richard, and Jane); Richard died of scarlet fever in 1865, two years after his birth.
 Six years later, in 1871, his wife Jane died while the family was living in St. Paul, Minnesota.
 Jones moved back to Wisconsin in 1873, where he married Annie Roberts of Sun Prairie, Wisconsin, on December 24, 1878.

 Jones died in Cambria on February 16, 1915, at the age of 82 and is buried in the Cambria Cemetery along with his wives.